 Stop down your aperture

-Another good tip if you have problems with chromatic aberration, is to don’t use apertures as f22.
-This way, you will reduce the time that the light is crossing your lens, reducing also the effect of the chromatic aberration.
+Another good tip if you have problems with it, is to don’t use apertures as f22.
+This way, you will reduce the time that the light is crossing your lens, reducing also the effect.
 In this case, remember that you will need to readapt your shutter speed or increase the ISO to compensate for the loss of light.

 Reframe your subject to the center of the image

 As we explain before, chromatic aberrations usually occur more often at the exterior of your image.
-It happen as the curvature of the lens create the barrel effect, and it affect also to how the light enter in your lens.
+It happens as the curvature of the lens creates the barrel effect, and it affect also to how the light enters your lens.

 If we think, what is the end result of your images, you will realize that most of your images finish in social media where resolutions are not as high as your RAW file.
 It means, that you can crop your image in post-production to correct the composition you had in mind at the moment of the shoot.

-Now that you understand how chromatic aberration works, you will be able to avoid and reduce this common problem for landscape & travel photographers.
-Anyway, if you want to fix complete there its a complete tutorial to fix in post-production.
+Now that you understand how it works, you will be able to avoid and reduce this common problem for landscape & travel photographers.
+Anyway, if you want to fix it complete here it’s a complete tutorial to fix it in post-production.

-How to fix chromatic aberration in Adobe Lightroom
+How to fix Chromatic Aberration in Photoshop & Lightroom

-In 5 easy steps, you can learn how to fix chromatic aberration in Adobe Lightroom.
-The steps for Camera Raw are the same, so even if you are editing your RAW directly in Photoshop, you can easily remove the chromatic aberration.
+In 5 easy steps, you can learn how to fix it in Adobe Lightroom.
+The steps for Camera Raw are the same, so even if you edit a photo in Photoshop, you can easily remove the chromatic aberration on Photoshop.

 Step 1.
-In Lightroom zoom in on a part of your image where you are more visible the chromatic aberrations.
+In Lightroom zoom in on a part of your image where it’s more visible.